samanthamoss87/Project-1/README.md

     <img src="assets/img/readmeImg/" alt="Management Page">
 </div>

-- Project 2 - The reason this was created was to give confidence to the end user
+- Project 2 - The reason this was created was to give confidence to the end user.
+- 1) Provide confidence in the management teams ability to provide consultancy services.
+- 2) Extend upon the information on the About Us page to provide more specific information on the management team.
+- 3) Provide information on the background of CEO including his skills and experience.
+- 4) Provision of information on other senior team members.

 ## Services
 <div align="center">